-Did you know the leading cause of fires is electricity?
-According to ESFi in 2015, there are 51,000 electrical fires every year.
-This equates to nearly 500 deaths, 1,400 injuries, and $1.3 billion in property damage!
+Did you know electricity is the top cause of fires?
+According to ESFi, in 2015 there were a shocking 51,000 electrical fires reported, causing nearly 500 deaths, 1,400 injuries, and a mind-blowing $1.3 billion in property damage!

-- Design and manufacturing defects of electrical products
+- Design and manufacturing flaws in electrical products

-- Poor power system designs by licensed engineers
+- Lousy power systems designed by licensed engineers

-- Misuse and poor maintenance of electrical products by end-users
+- Misuse and bad maintenance of electrical stuff by users

-- What’s the maximum available fault current in the building?
-What’s the maximum interrupting rating of the protective devices?
+- What was the maximum available fault current?
+What was the top interrupting rating of the protective devices?

 - Were there any damaged switches or breakers in the electrical panels?

-I find the most effective expert witnesses have the following qualities:
+From my own experience, I’ve found that the most effective expert witnesses have these qualities:

 “What do forensic engineers do?” wrap up

-What are your thoughts on forensic engineers?
-Do you find the role of forensic engineers is important?
+What do you think about forensic engineers?
+Do you find their role important?